dbeck/scalesmall/apps/group_manager/README.md

 GroupManager application is reponsible for maintaining group membership and topology information.
 The main module is [GroupManager](lib/group_manager.ex).

 The application is based on two core services.
-[Chatter](lib/group_manager/chatter.ex) is responsible for communication between peers.
+[Chatter](https://github.com/dbeck/chatter_ex/blob/master/lib/chatter.ex) is responsible for communication between peers.
 It favours UDP multicats over direct TCP communication.
-To decide what peer is accessible through multicast, it maintains an ETS database with the help of [PeerDB](lib/group_manager/chatter/peer_db.ex).

-When [Chatter](lib/group_manager/chatter.ex) broadcasts information it uses a logaithmic broadcast tree built randomly.
-The next step is to remove those nodes accessible on UDP multicast from the tree.
-Finally it sends a multicast message and starts the logarithmic broadcast too.

 The other main component is [TopologyDB](lib/group_manager/topology_db.ex) which maintains the list of groups and their topology in an ETS table.